 Over half of accidents involving abrasive wheels are due to the wrong type of wheel being fitted.
 Wheels should only be fitted by a competent person.
-Whilst using an abrasive wheel the most dangerous part is changing the wheel, if this is done incorrectly wheels can shatter and burst causing severe injury or in an extreme case, death.
+Whilst using an abrasive wheel the most dangerous part is changing the wheel if this is done incorrectly wheels can shatter and burst to cause severe injury or in an extreme case, death.

 A worker was using a 10,000 RPM angle grinder, while the grinding stone was rated for 6,110 RPM.
 In addition to these important specification differences, the size of the 6,110 RPM stone was 5 inches, which would not allow the installation of the safety guard.
 The abrasive wheel broke, a piece of which severed a major artery in the worker's thigh; he did not survive.
 Could this horrifying, deadly accident have been prevented?
 Yes.